mvazquezc/mvazquezc.github.io/content/posts/2023-04-06-cpu-memory-management-on-kubernetes/index.md

 * Burstable pods will run under `kubepods.slice/kubepods-burstable.slice` which has a `cpu.weight` of `86`.
 * BestEffort pods will run under `kubepods.slice/kubepods-besteffort.slice` which has a `cpu.weight` of `1`.

 As we can see from above configuration, the weights define the CPU priority.
 Keep in mind that pods running inside the same parent slice can compete for resources.
-In this situation, when they're competing for resources the `total cpu.weight` will be the one from summing all their parent cgroup cpu weights.
+In this situation, when they're competing for resources the `total cpu.weight` will be the one from summing cpu weights from all cpu hungry processes inside a specific parent cgroup.
 For example:

 We have two burstable pods, these are the cpu weights that will be configured (based on the formulas we have seen so far):

 * `bustable1` requests 2 CPUs and gets a _cpu.weight_ of `79`
 * `burstable2` requests 1 CPU and gets a _cpu.weight_ of `39`

-So this is the CPU each one will get (formula: `(cpu.weight of pod / total cpu.weight) * number of CPUs`):
+So this is the CPU each one will get (formula: `(cpu.weight of pod / total cpu.weight) * 100 * number of CPUs`):

 {{<danger>}}
 Keep in mind that these calculations are not 100% accurate, since the CFS will try to assign CPU in the fairest way possible and results may vary depending on the system load and other process running on the system.
-This calculations assume that there are no guaranteed pods demanding CPU. `223` value comes from summing all the parents cpu weights `137` from `kubepods.slice` and `86` from `kubepods-burstable.slice`.
+These calculations assume that there are no guaranteed pods demanding CPU. `118` value comes from summing all the CPU hungry processes from the burstable cgroup (in this case only two pods, `burstable1` - cpu.weight=79 and `burstable2` - cpu.weight=39).
 {{</danger>}}

-* `burstable1`: (79/223) * 4 = 1.41 CPU or ~141%
+* `burstable1`: (79/118) * 100 * 4 = ~ 267% (or 2.67 CPU)
-* `burstable2`: (39/223) * 4 = 0.69 CPU or ~69%~
+* `burstable2`: (39/118) * 100 * 4 = ~ 132% (or 1.32 CPU)

 ## Closing Thoughts